rickard67/LSP-Pascal-Library/README.md

  Language identifiers are listed at the end of this document.

 1. A language server can handle several different languageid values.
 E.g. 'typescript' and 'javascript'.
 You could connect a file extension to a language id.
-2. Version should be an incremental value that increse with every change (didChangeTextDocument).
+2. Version should be an incremental value that increase with every change (didChangeTextDocument).

 ### DidChangeTextDocument Notification